Book an Appointment

 Would you like to schedule an appointment with one of our counsellors?Contact Us

-In my shared duties as a counsellor and Executive Director of the Pembina Counselling Centre, we strive together as trained clinicians to leave you with this kind of experience.
-For each of us it really is not just a job, but a privilege to get to know you and to journey with you.
+We strive together as trained clinicians to leave you with this kind of experience.
+For each of us it is not just a job, but a privilege to get to know you and to journey with you.
 Everyone is coming from their unique situation in life and so you will all have your own specific needs.
 Counsellors have to get to know each client individually to relate effectively to your purposes for seeking help.
-So we will collaborate together with you to explore your issues of concern.
+So we will collaborate together with you to explore your concerns.
 Whether it is to process aspects of your life in order to make sense of what you are going through, to find hope again, gain direction, or find support to encourage you along the way.
-Experiencing you as an individual in the context of where we can help.
 This matches the life mission which each of us as counsellors with Pembina Counselling Centre aspires to.

 Available in Morden